patinkaew/sde.txt/README.md

 We use model chekpoints and config file from [SDEdit: Image Synthesis and Editing with Stochastic Differential Equations](https://github.com/ermongroup/SDEdit).

 ### Development
-We wrote prototype codes in jupyter notebooks and we would like to acknowledge this tutorial [Google Cloud Setup and Tutorial](https://github.com/cs231n/gcloud) from CS 231N: Convolutional Neural Networks for Visiual Recognition class at Stanford University.
+We wrote prototype codes in jupyter notebooks and we would like to thank the tutorial [Google Cloud Setup and Tutorial](https://github.com/cs231n/gcloud) from CS 231N: Convolutional Neural Networks for Visiual Recognition class at Stanford University.

 ### Acknowledgement
+This project will not be possible without support from many.
+We would like to give special thank to our TA project mentor Kelly He for her guideline throughout the project development and experiments.
+We would like to thank all CS 236 instructors and staff for this opportunity, instructions, and support.

 ## Contact